AnuGuin/Cohort3/React/Day2/Customhooks/FetchHook/README.md

 ## All the setup is same
-### Putting here only the App.jsx file for the FetchHook
+### Putting here the App1.jsx file for the FetchHook (Kiddy Hook)
+### More generalised hook is the UseFetch that takes a url as input.